Graph Transformers without Positional Encodings: Model Architecture

-The function \(\phi(\cdot)\) quantifies the importance of the frequency \(\lambda_k\) in the sum in \ref{alpha}.
-Traditional distance metrics like the biharmonic distance \citep{BiharmonicDistance} or the diffusion distance \citep{DiffusionMaps, GeometricDL}, weight smaller frequencies more heavily, assuming that higher frequencies play a smaller role in the measurement of relative distance between nodes.
-We make no such assumption, rather allowing the dependence on the frequency to be learnt by parameterizing the function \(\phi(\cdot)\) appropriately.
+Proposition \ref{proposition1} states that the attention mechanism defined in \ref{alpha} can capture (i) shortest path distances between all pairs of nodes and (ii) all weighted combinations of powers of the normalized adjacency matrix \(A_{norm}\) allowing us to perform aggregations over any \(k-\)hop neighborhood where \(k \in \mathbb{Z}\).
+The function \(\phi_2\) quantifies the "importance" of the frequency \(\lambda_k\) in the sum in \ref{alpha}.
+Traditional distance metrics like the biharmonic distance \citep{BiharmonicDistance} or the diffusion distance \citep{DiffusionMaps, GeometricDL}, weigh smaller frequencies more heavily, assuming that higher frequencies play a smaller role in the measurement of relative distance between nodes.
+We make no such assumption, rather allowing the dependence on the frequency to be learnt from data by parameterizing the function \(\phi_2\) appropriately.

-Note that calculation of the distances in \ref{sigma} is possible offline with just the graph adjacency matrix \(A\) whereas \ref{alpha} requires us to choose the form of \(\phi(\cdot)\).
-Thus, the only learnable component in our proposed method is the function \(\phi(\cdot)\), leading to a drastic simplification of the attention mechanism.
+We now show that the proposed attention mechanism does not suffer from eigenvector sign/basis-invariance issues, making prior interventions like SignNet/BasisNet \citep{SignNet} redundant.

+\begin{theorem} The attention matrix \(\alpha\) computed using equations \ref{sigma} and \ref{alpha}, is invariant to the choice of the sign of the eigenvectors \(u_k\), and in the general case, to the choice of basis of the eigenspace corresponding to the eigenvalue \(\lambda_k\) having geometric multiplicity > 1. \end{theorem}